CS-412-Spring-2023/hw1/README.md

 # Grading

 The score earned by your submission will be assigned to the team assuming that the buddies contributed equally.
 To confirm, teams will be occasionally called in for a viva on their submission.
-If any of the members is unable to explain the submission or does not appear for the scheduled viva, the _team_ will lose marks not only for that WC but for previous WCs in which they were awarded marks based on trust.
+If any of the members is unable to explain the submission or does not appear for the scheduled viva, the _team_ will lose marks for the homework.
 You are encouraged to report non-contributing buddies through the [appropriate form](https://hulms.instructure.com/courses/2616/quizzes/7187).

 # Deadline and discussion